UCL-CCS/symmer/README.md

 # Symmer

-A package for reducing the quantum resource requirement of your problems for NISQ devices.
+A package for reducing the quantum resource requirement of your problems, making them more NISQ-friendly!

 ## Installation
 To install from the root of the project run: